 Jack looked over at the lavish feast being prepared.
 “There’ll be scraps,” said Hennessy.
 “There always are.”
 The Scot took a nip from his flask.
 Jack had never seen the Hibernian eat anything on their travels so far.
 Maybe it wasn’t always whisky in his jar.

 Although the sun had lost it’s heat, reduced to a shimmering pink orb over a dusty orange land, Jack was still burning from the open top drive.
 That, and the smell of the meaty feast was making him giddy.
 He needed to lie down, and began to wander off looking for a quiet patch to lay his head, when he saw Abebe waving to him from the village huts, beckoning him over.

 “If you not eat with them, I welcome you to a meal with my family,” the African said, smiling broadly as ever.
-Jack looked back at the white glamp, just in time to see the heir and his pals emerge from their tents for their seats at the silver serviced table.
+Jack looked back at the wh12: Walk on the wild sideite glamp, just in time to see the heir and his pals emerge from their tents for their seats at the silver serviced table.

 They were in full dinner party dress.
 Blake walked barefoot in a long black gown, split at the back that revealed her slender tanned back, arm in arm with her fiancee, the men in white tuxedo.
 Leo was taking his recreation of bygone colonialism very seriously.
 The native and the baitman both stared at the incongruous sight in silence, before Jack broke the spell with his answer.
 “I’d be honoured,” he said.
 He meant it.

 Abebe’s hut was on the edge of the village.
 It was a round traditional thatched roof Lapa, made from sticks, stones and baked mud, housing one central room covered with mats for seating and sleeping.
 The rich smell of a vegetable stew bubbling from a cast iron pot over hot coals greeted them, supplanting the unnatural luxury of the aristocratic banquet next door.